Freeland leads Rockies to 1-0 win over Nats in home opener

 From start to finish, the pitchers who grew up going to games at Coors Field shined.

-Freeland pitched four-hit ball over 6 2/3 innings, Johnson threw a perfect ninth and the Colorado Rockies won their home opener 1-0 over the Washington Nationals on Thursday.
+Freeland pitched four-hit ball over 6 2/3 innings, Johnson threw a perfect ninth and the Colorado Rockies won their home opener 1-0 over the Washington Nationals.

 “That was so cool,” said Johnson, who earned his second save.
 “Being able to do it in a place where I used to come and watch games growing up, and all my family and friends were here, I can’t even put it into words.”